Hello, thank you for visiting my blog. I am Tessa Shepperson. I am a solicitor specialising in residential landlord and tenant law.

 Your Law Store is an e-commerce site and business which I run with my long term web designer Gill Bishop.
 Here we sell various ebooks and forms, aimed at landlords, tenants and also people renting a room to a lodger.

 Most of my time is spent working on my website service and blog, and surfing the internet with my Macbook.
-When not working I enjoy reading, cooking, watching Doctor Who, and walking in the country and exploring new places with my family.
+When not working I enjoy reading, cooking, watching Strictly come Dancing, walking in the country and exploring new places with my family.

 Newsletters and emails